 The RibEye controller is mounted inside the top of the dummy spine in the rectangular opening.
-The power and communication cables should not be connected to the controller before the controller is mounted in the spine.
-The controller rotates into the spine - tilt the controller so that the protrusion with the connectors can go through the opening first, then rotate the controller to the horizontal position and slide it the rest of the way into the opening.
-Next, push on the power and control cables onto the sockets.
-Finally, use the four screws to mount the controller to the spine(Figure 3).
+The power and communication cables should be connected to the controller before the controller is mounted in the spine.
+The controller slides into the spine and is attached with four screws (Figure 3 A).
 The power and communication cables will come out of the back of the spine and then down under the skin to exit at the bottom of the jacket.
 These cables will be routed to the interface box.
-A controller cable removal tool (Figure 4) should be used to disconnect the cables from the RibEye controller prior to removing the controller from the spine.